marsela/3rd-Project_The-Secret-Behind-Warren-Buffets-Words/README.md

 * **Linear and Logistic Regression** — We will use the linear and logistic regression as our baseline model for our regression and classification model respectively.

 * **Support Vector Regression(SVR)** — We will use a Support Vector Regression to create nonlinear models.
-Normally we need to scale our features before we can use our Support Vector Regression but since we are working with the "bag of words" all of our features will have a value of 1 or 0 and therefore is already scaled.
+Normally we need to scale our features before we can use our Support Vector Regression but since we are working with the "bag of words" all of our features will have a value of 1 or 0 and therefore already scaled.
 We will choose a Gaussian kernel for our Support Vector.

 * **Naive Bayes** — Naive Bayes Classifiers are a family of simple probabilistic classifier based on applying Bayes' theorem without the requirement of independence assumptions between the features.
 The components of Bayes theorem; posterior probability, likelihood, prior probability and marginal likelihood are all used.
 Naive Bayes classifiers are highly scalable, requiring a number of parameters linear in the number of variables (features/predictors) in a learning problem.